katiecampbs/friendsquiz/README.md

 - As a user, I want to navigate this website with ease and simplicity
 - As a user, I want to see how well I can do on the quiz
 - As a user, I want to test my knowledge
+- As a user, I want to be able to see how many questions I answer correctly
 - As a user, I want to be able to restart the quiz and beat my score

 ## Strategy